 In the "Factory 56", the traditional assembly line is replaced by driverless transport systems in selected production areas - the so-called "TecLines" - for example at the beginning of the trim line.
 By merely redefining the tracks for the driverless transport systems, it will be possible to change from assembly operation to cycle operation, whereby the vehicle remains in position and is not continuously moved along the line.
 This makes sense for automated activities, among others, for example when installing the sliding glass roof.
 In addition, by using the driverless transport systems, individual assembly units can be expanded without interfering in the building's structure.

-By combining an assembly line with 'TecLines', on the one hand we have high-efficiency assembly for large-scale production at our disposal, while on the other hand we gain flexibility so that we can adjust our production without any great effort or interruptions to current operation.
+Combining an assembly line with "TecLines" allows high-efficiency assembly for large-scale production and increases flexibility so that production can be adjusted without any great effort or interruptions to current operation.

 360-degree networking – from the supplier to the customer